 We try to steer our research towards supporting healthy, sustainable, and enjoyable world development.
 Naturally, thus, it is necessary to also address the following question actively:

 - How can AI support sustainable development and human resilience?

-Our main premise is that our brain is an inference system, which dynamically learns and develops event-predictive, probabilistic structures.
-Via these structures it actively infers – and thus generates and controls – current attention, thoughts, and behaviors.
-Its goal is to maintain internal homeostasis.
-As a result, it strives to flexibly behave socially and adaptively in our highly complex socio-cultural environments.
+Our main premise is that our brain is an inference system that dynamically learns, develops, and maintains context-conditioned, event-predictive, conceptual, probabilistic structures.
+Via these structures its inference processes actively infer – and thus generate and control – current attention, thought, and behavior.
+The inference processes are driven by the goal to maintain internal homeostasis while minimizing cognitive effort.

 To corroborate evidence, and to shed light on the details behind, we conduct behavioral studies in the real world as well as in virtual realities, including language production and interpretation studies.
 Moreover, we are building artificial, Bayesian and deep – typically recurrent – generative neural network models.
 We use the models to probe our integrative theoretical assumptions and to develop useful, truly artificially intelligent systems.
 Meanwhile, we advance computational theories of machine learning.
-We foster the development of dynamically unfolding, learning, and decision making processes (concurrently).
-We study inductive learning and processing biases to focus learning progress on critical environmental structures and causal interactions between them.
+We model the development of dynamically unfolding resource-aware learning and decision-making processes (concurrently).
+And we study inductive learning and processing biases to focus learning progress and representation effort on task-critical environmental structures and causal interactions.